-pressureProfile < compute pressure profile > Acceptable Values: on or off Default Value: off
+• pressureProfile < compute pressure profile >

 Description: When active, NAMD will compute kinetic, bonded and nonbonded (but not reciprocal space) contributions to the pressure profile.
-Results will be recorded in the NAMD output file in lines with the format PRESSUREPROFILE: ts Axx Ayy Azz Bxx Byy Bzz ..., where ts is the timestep, followed by the three diagonal components of the pressure tensor in the first slab (the slab with lowest z), then the next lowest slab, and so forth.
+Results will be recorded in the NAMD output file in lines with the format PRESSUREPROFILE: $\verb+ts-Axx-Ayy-Azz-Bxx-Byy-Bzz-...$, where $\verb+ts-is$ is the timestep, followed by the three diagonal components of the pressure tensor in the first slab (the slab with lowest z), then the next lowest slab, and so forth.
 The output will reflect the pressure profile averaged over all the steps since the last output.